2. Summarising Biological Data

 mean(left_skewed_data) < median(left_skewed_data)

-Kurtosis describes the tail shape of the data’s distribution.
-Kurtosis is effectively a measure of the ‘tailedness’ or the concentration of data in the tails of a distribution, relative to a normal distribution.
-A normal distribution has zero kurtosis (or close to), thus the standard tail shape (mesokurtic).
-Negative kurtosis indicates data with a thin-tailed (platykurtic) distribution.
-Positive kurtosis indicates a fat-tailed distribution (leptokurtic).
+Kurtosis describes tail heaviness relative to a normal distribution.
+A normal distribution has close to zero kurtosis (called mesokurtic).
+Negative kurtosis indicates data with a thin-tailed (platykurtic) distribution and positive kurtosis indicates a fat-tailed distribution (leptokurtic).

 kurtosis(normal_data)